gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

 * inward fingeractivation always produces d or t
-  workaround: Always Using Outward Finger Activation info combinations of mod tap (alt) have no timing issues but may send the MT() key after releasing solution: disable retro tapping
-!reconsider! using MT() instead of home row CONTROL but that means implementig the SFT_HOLD symbols for D and T  but
+  workaround: Always Using Outward Finger Activation info combinations of mod tap (alt) have no timing issues but may send the MT() key after releasing solution: disable retro tapping using MT() instead of home row custom CONTROL solved all the isues above but that means no  SFT_HOLD symbols for D and T

-(bug that never happens) Upper case F only possible with RShift or one shot modifiers tap, also LShift+F unregisters LShift even if Shift/F is held down, same with N and LShift
+bug (that never happens) Upper case F only not possible with Hold(OSM(LSFT)), also LShift+f unregisters LShift even if Shift/F is held down, same with N and RShift

 ##### home row mods timeing checklist

 pressing n and e
 * simaltanously gives E                        > ok
-* simaltanously holding both gives e           > bad handling
+* simaltanously holding both gives e           > bad handling ... ok
 * in succsession gives ne                      > ok
-* in superfast wrong order gives e             > ok (fixed)
+* in superfast wrong order gives en            > ok
-* in superfast succsession gives e             > ok (fixed)
+* in superfast succsession gives ne            > ok

 ### SINGLE_HOLD symbol pseudo layer / AUTOSYMBOL layer
-  _instead of pressing a layer key just hold a key longer_
-  key arrangement partly inspired by
+  _instead of pressing a layer key just hold a key longer_   implemented using tapdance key arrangement partly inspired by
 * NEO ( place open/close bracets on adjacent index finger, middle finger keys)
 * Place symbols below there shifted number symbols or in proximity to there former location
 * keep basic keys for shell navigation _-\/.* all on the right hand

-  implemented using tapdance
+* keep the homerow clear of frequent symbols

 ### Custom SINGLE_HOLD feature (UNUSED)
-there is a bug with having to many tapdances (not tried to reproduce on planck)
+there was a bug with having to many tapdances (not tried to reproduce on planck so far)
-to work around it customhold.c contains a custom autosymbol funtionality realized matrix_scan_user and process_record_user.
+to work around it customhold.c contains a custom autosymbol funtionality realized in matrix_scan_user and process_record_user.
-But removing the 'HOLD_NUMBER -> F-KEY' was enough to get rid of the tap_dance array overflow last 5 keys that used the feature were r j p g b
-The feature didn't allow for early shift and keeping it for just 5 keys wasted memory info TAP_HOLD autocorreted as SINGLE_TAP if modifiers are active e.g. SHIFT + r_hold > R instead of S(])
+But removing all the 'HOLD_NUMBER x -> F-KEY x' was enough to get rid of the bug The feature didn't allow for early shift and keeping it for few keys wasted memory info TAP_HOLD autocorreted as SINGLE_TAP if modifiers are active e.g. SHIFT + r_ho'''ld > R instead of S(])

 ### SFT_HOLD pseudo layer